Think back to when you made your very first daisy chain. We love to make and design jewellery and have been doing so for thousands of years.

 5a.
 Stainless Steel

-It is durable, rust-resistant, non-corrosive with no discolouration or oxidation.
+It is durable, rust-resistant, and non-corrosive with no discolouration or oxidation.
 This makes it ideal for use in the jewellery making industry for items such as bead caps, earring findings and watches.

 It is also commonly used for surgical instruments and for industrial purposes